askoufis/clean-code-presentation/slides.md

 <!--
 - Spending a bit of time thinking about names saves headaches in the future
 - I get triggered by badly named github repos and slack channels
-- Slack channel isn't too bad to rename, but renaming popular github repos can cause a bit of chaos
+- Slack channel isn't too bad to rename, but renaming popular github repos can cause a bit of chaos {click}
 - When it comes to variables and functions, names should be pronounceable and meaningful
 - Modern era, no need to save space on punchcards
 - Long variable or function names a fine, within reason